You're looking for the Best Breast Pump because;

 #1 SAFETY AND HYGIENE

-One of the most important feature for you to look for when purchasing a breast pump is the ability for you to clean it and have it stay clean.
-All breast pumps come with either an open or closed system and it is crucial for you to know the difference.
+One of the most important features for you to look for when purchasing a breast pump is the ability for you to clean it and have it stay clean.
+All breast pumps come with either an open or closed system, and it is crucial for you to know the difference.

 With a closed system breast pump, there is a barrier between your breast milk and the tubing.

 With an open system breast pump, there is a direct opening between where the milk is passing into the bottle and the tubing of the pump.

 With an open system breast pump, there is a risk of bacteria mold or viruses growing within the tube.

 #2 AVAILABLE FLANGE SIZES

 A very important feature for you to look for in a breast pump is one that will give you the option for multiple breast flange sizes.

 The flanges are the cups that go over your breasts, and that come in direct contact with your body.

 If the flange size is not the proper fit, you may have difficulty expressing your milk, and you may feel discomfort while pumping.

-I think it's smart decision to purchase a breast pump that gives you multiple flange size options so you can ensure the proper fit.
+I think it's a smart decision to purchase a breast pump that gives you multiple flange size options so you can ensure the proper fit.

 These cups have different-sized holes, and different sizes are important in order to correctly fit your nipple properly.

 Of course, everyone has different sized-shaped breasts & nipples, and not one size will fit every long even for the same mom.
 She may require several size flanges throughout her pumping year as your breasts change size and shape.

 #3 SETTINGS AND CONTROLS

 When choosing your breast pump, look for a pump that has two separate controls, one for perception and one for speed.
 More settings and the individual capability to control speed and suction will give you the most customized experience while pumping.